Best Places to See the Northern Lights in Alaska

 Fairbanks and the surrounding area are host to a wide variety of northern lights-focused accommodations that are situated in excellent locations and customized for aurora viewing.
 Cabins and lodges with floor-to-ceiling windows, igloos with glass-dome ceilings, heated viewing areas, and viewing decks mean that you don’t need to leave the property (and sometimes you don’t even need to leave your room!) to view the lights.

-While Alaska’s Arctic region has less accommodations and visitor services than other regions of the state, independent travelers who like to get off-the-beaten-track will find excellent northern lights viewing opportunities.
-The small communities of Coldfoot and Wiseman are located on the Dalton Highway and are excellent bases for a few days of northern lights viewing thanks to their location under the auroral oval, lack of city lights, and probability of clear skies.
+While Alaska’s Arctic region has fewer accommodations and visitor services than other regions of the state, independent travelers who like to go off-the-beaten-track will find excellent northern lights viewing opportunities.
+The small communities of Coldfoot and Wiseman are located on the Dalton Highway above the Arctic Circle, approximately 250 miles north of Fairbanks, and are excellent bases for a few days of northern lights viewing thanks to their location under the auroral oval, lack of city lights, and probability of clear skies.
 Here you’ll find a handful of unique accommodations that offer northern lights viewing excursions from their properties.

 Denali National Park